 No spam.
 Unsubscribe anytime.

-LinkedIn Article by Willem O. · 16 days ago
+LinkedIn Article by Willem O. · about 1 month ago

 The South African Tax Court ruled that government funding is taxable when it is paid in exchange for identifiable services, regardless of the label ‘grant’.
 The decision focuses on commercial reality—formal agreements, deliverables, invoicing and performance oversight—rather than organisational form or public‑benefit objectives.
 Accounting classifications do not override VAT characterisation, underscoring the need for careful governance and early tax input.